vende11s/dupnix3000/README.md

 ### Autostart
 * if you have turned it on you can put your executable whenever you want, it will automaticly copy it self to %temp% and add to autostart
+* after that it will send info about new user, username and public ip

 ### Commands
 * Before all commands should be an ID, default ID is `X` but use it only for `SetID`